lawrence-iviani/lisa/embedded/install.md

 * /etc/dhcpcd.conf
 * /etc/dnsmasq.conf
 * /etc/sysctl.d/routed-ap.conf
+* /etc/hostapd/hostapd.conf

 **WiFi Network**
+In the file /etc/hostapd/hostapd.conf it is possible to set name and password of the access point.

-SSID: Lisa.wlan (this is also the address of the bot)
+* SSID: Lisa.wlan (this is also the address of the bot)
-password: L1sa@sc0lTa
+* password: L1sa@sc0lTa
-See [wireless client](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) for further info.

 ## AUDIO HAT